AMD Corrects Socket AM5 for Ryzen 7000 Power Specs: 230W Peak Power, 170W TDP

 The increased 170W TDP also means that we could see souped-up 12- and 16-core Ryzen 7000 chips with a 170W TDP for extreme users, while 105W 12- and 16-core models slot in for more mainstream uses.

 However, more simply put, the TDP value basically mirrors power consumption when all of the processor's cores are under load and not in a boosted state — i.e., running at base frequency.
 That means you can use it as a good approximation of 'base' power consumption.
-Meanwhile, the PPT value quantifies the maximum amount of power that can be delivered to the processor, which occurs when the CPU is in a boosted state, i.e., running under full load but still within the thermal and power envelope that allows the processor to boost to higher-than-base frequencies.
+Meanwhile, the PPT value quantifies the maximum amount of power that can be delivered to the processor, which occurs when the CPU runs at boost frequencies — i.e., running under full load but still within the thermal and power envelope that allows the processor to boost to higher-than-base frequencies.

 Increasing the TDP and PPT will help AMD deliver more performance, particularly for its higher core-count models during heavy multi-threaded workloads.
 In many cases, AMD's previous limit of 142W with the previous-gen AM4 socket held back performance, so the additional 88W of power will be particularly helpful with the newer 12- and 16-core models.